How to Preventing Food Recalls

 Companies often overlook the fact that proactive measures, such as regular food testing and factory audits, can significantly reduce the risk of food recalls.
 These preventative actions not only protect consumers but also safeguard brand integrity.

-5 Common Causes of Food Recalls
+5 Common Causes of Food Recalls and How to Address Them

 1. Bacterial Contamination in Food Products

-2. Undeclared Allergens and Food Labeling Errors
+2. Undeclared Allergens and Labeling Errors

 3. Foreign Object Contamination in Packaged Food